BBSRC is not responsible for the content of external websites

 Practical biofuel activities

 The activities are provided to engage young people with the science and issues surrounding bioenergy and biofuels.
-The topics cover a range of areas in science and technology including:
+The topics cover a range of areas in science and technology including: plant science, microbiology and chemistry.

 They are provided inline with our strategic priorities which include bioenergy and industrial biotechnology.